davemolk/scripts/README.md

 parse urls in style. read urls from a line-separated file or from stdin.
 Get domains, keys, a map of keys and values, paths, user info (username and password), or values.

 ## pw
-need a kinda safe(ish?) password and too lazy to log into your pw manager or some rando genderating rando site? type something in and get a mostly gibberish password.
+need a kinda sorta safe(ish?) password and too lazy to log into your pw manager or some rando genderating rando site? type something in and get a mostly gibberish password that contains at least one lower-case letter, one upper-case, one special character, and one number. yay for practicing pipelines

 ## tas
 throw against site (pull down archived links from Wayback Machine, run against the site, see what status codes currently are)